-We often request that customers complete a test plan prior to being able to quote for testing.
+We often request that customers complete a test plan before being able to quote for testing.
 This article will explain why an EMC test plan is so important.
 Customers new to testing often ask the question “how to write an EMC Test Plan”.
 So following on from our previous post; Electromagnetic Compatibility Testing Requirements.
 We wanted to go over and provide guidance on how to get your EMC testing project started.
 The EMC test laboratory should be able to assist you to some level with helping answer some more of the technical issues.
-However, as the manufacturer or importer, you are responsible for the completing the declaration of conformity!
+But, as the manufacturer or importer, you are responsible for the completing the declaration of conformity!

 How to write a test plan?
 EMC Test plan template

-How to write an EMC Test Plan – The basic information required for a test plan that should be easily completed by the manufacturer or importer:
+The basic information required for a test plan that should be easily completed by the manufacturer or importer:

 - Product identification – The Product name and model number